 Join one or all of the websites below, check out their rules, and list your property away.

-Launched in 2008, this San Francisco-based company grew in numbers thanks to how properties are shared on social media and the rise of travel bloggers seeking off-the-beaten path and cheaper, yet Instagram-worthy vacation rentals.
+Launched in 2008, this San Francisco-based company grew in record time thanks to how properties are shared on social media and the rise of travel bloggers seeking inexpensive yet Instagram-worthy vacation rentals.

 Airbnb isn’t the oldest site like it, but with over 80 million monthly visitors, it surely leads the pack.

-As the host, Airbnb lets you set the price per day and “required minimum stay,” which means you won’t have to worry about unappealing travel days (such as Sundays, or day-after a holiday).
+As the host, Airbnb lets you set the price per day and “required minimum stay,” which means you won’t have to worry about unappealing travel days (such as Sundays, or the day after a holiday).

-VRBO claims that members who list their properties receive an average 120 inquiries per property every year, with its top members earning up to $60k annually from their VRBO listing.
+Vrbo claims that members who list their properties receive an average of 120 inquiries per property every year, with its top members earning up to $60k annually from their Vrbo listing.

 Hosts can choose from paid and free-to-list options.
 Paid members can further choose a subscription model ($499 per year) or pay-per-booking (pay around 5% for every property booked).

 TripAdvisor is one of the most popular websites people go to when searching for reviews on hotels, beach resorts, and other rental properties from real travelers who have gone there.
-Which is why when the company launched FlipKey, a branch that lets property owners to list their space, it made perfect sense.
+So when the company bought FlipKey, a platform that lets property owners list their space, it made perfect sense.

-Plus, not everyone interested in renting out your house can list property here (Luxury Retreats claim only 5% of applications are approved).
+Plus, not everyone interested in renting out their house can list a property here (Luxury Retreats claim only 5% of applications are approved).

 Homeowners don’t need to pay a sign-up or membership fee, but if your property is accepted you get to follow a pay-for-performance model.

-For homeowners with properties “on par with hotel chains,” VacayHero may be the website to go to.
+For homeowners with properties “on par with hotel chains,” VaycayHero may be the website to go to.

-It’s a bit different from others on this list, since the San Francisco company vets all vacation properties ahead of time.
+It’s a bit different from others on this list, as the San Francisco company vets all vacation properties ahead of time.
 It’s a win-win for guests and hosts!

-If you decided to rent out your property, you can do-it-yourself and list your property online on sites like Airbnb and its alternatives.
+If you decided to rent out your property temporarily, you can list your property online on sites like Airbnb and its alternatives.
 The secret of a successful listing (aside from having an irresistible property) is effective marketing offline and online.

-If you don’t have time for monitoring listings across different websites, juggling upcoming guests, answering inquiries, clearing possible tenants, and handling paperwork, you can hire a rental agent who will handle almost everything for your (often for a fee or percentage of the booking.
+If you don’t have time to monitor listings across different websites, juggling upcoming guests, answering inquiries, clearing possible tenants, and handling paperwork, you can hire a rental agent who will handle almost everything for you, often for a fee or percentage of the booking.
 Aside from these, your rental agent will make sure that all local and state laws are followed during the process.